hippkap/BHDS.2010.Assignment.3/README.md

 comparisons.
 The data was re-shaped from wide to long for the boxplot visual, as well.
 Interpretations of the faceted boxplot were also included.
 6. Within the main branch, Jona added introductory commentary to the codes being run, regarding package installations and libraries.
+The resulting changes were comitted as part of the main branch and pushed into the hub.
+7. With the "Boxplot_Visualization" branch, Jona ran the boxplot code once more, and amended the interpretation, allowing it to serve as a "succinct baseline"
+before an additional joint numeric-and-descriptive summary is included, after the barchart and summary stats are generated.
+Changes within this branch were comitted and pushed into the hub.

 Summary of Results:
 Both the faceted boxplots and bar charts visualize how the number of text